 Personal Brand on Social Media

-A great personal brand on social media means publishing the right content, engaging well and staying true to the brand, goals and message you have set yourself.
+A great personal brand on social media means publishing the right content and staying true to the goals and core message you have set yourself.

-A tip?
-There’s a balance between ‘feeding a troll’ (it is likely to simply fuel a pointless conversation further?) and responding to a legitimate complaint.
+There’s a balance between ‘feeding a troll’ and responding to a legitimate complaint.